‘Rick and Morty’ S3 E01 Recap/Review: Some Continuity Before Summer Release

 Rick and Morty defied expectations by releasing its third season’s premiere episode on April Fools’ day, and at an extended, continuous loop, too.
-The unorthodox decision to air Season 3 Episode 1 this early in the year has managed to impress and surprise fans of the, many of whom were completely blindsided by the episode’s release.
+The unorthodox decision to air Season 3 Episode 1 this early in the year has managed to impress and surprise fans, many of whom were completely blindsided by the episode’s release.

 Here is a brief recap and review of Rick and Morty Season 3 Episode 1, “The Rickshaw Redemption.”
 Needless to say, massive spoilers lie ahead, so do proceed with caution.